yanglh14/yanglh14.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I work at Noah's Ark Lab as a Robotics Researcher in Hong Kong since 2024.

-I am currently a PhD student at University of Hong Kong (Hong Kong) under supervision of Dr. Pan Jia (HKU) and Dr. Song Chaoyang (Sustech).
+I graduated from the Department of Computer Science, University of Hong Kong (Hong Kong) with a PhD degree under supervision of Dr. Pan Jia (HKU) and Dr. Song Chaoyang (Sustech).
-I received my B.S. degree from Tsinghua University (Beijing) in 2018.
+I received my B.S. degree from the Department of Precise Instrument, Tsinghua University (Beijing) in 2018.
 I worked with Dr. Huang Bidan from Tencent RoboticsX from April 2021 to July 2022 with the Tencent Rhino-Bird Elite Talent Program.

 My research focuses on **robotics perception and manipulation** using learning-based methods.
 Specifically, I am interested in:
 Developing a generic representation for world understanding through vision and tactile sensing;
 Enhancing decision-making in unstructured environments with rich interactions.

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 I join **Noah's Ark Lab** as a Robotics Researcher in Hong Kong.
 - *2024.08*: &nbsp;🎉🎉 Our paper "One Fling to Goal: Environment-aware Dynamics for Goal-conditioned Fabric Flinging " is accepted by **WAFR 2024**.